 Will you have sufficient high-speed Internet to accommodate students taking online classes?

-Nearly all of the universities and institutions we serve are moving to some form of online education to deliver their academic curriculum.
+Nearly all the universities and institutions we serve have moved to some form of online and hybrid education to deliver their academic curriculum.
 In all circumstances, it is our goal to ensure that our residents can continue to receive academic instruction, complete their coursework, and continue to be housed in an environment conducive to their academic success.
-To facilitate this, all our communities are designed to deliver unlimited high-speed Wi-Fi Internet as part of our all-inclsuive utility package.
-During this time when the entire country’s use of broadband is testing the limits of our infrastructure, ensuring adequate broadband service for our residents to continue to receive academic instruction and to complete their coursework has become the top priority of our IT department.
+To facilitate this, all our communities are designed to deliver unlimited high-speed Wi-Fi Internet as part of our all-inclusive utility package.
+During this time when the entire country’s use of broadband is testing the limits of our national infrastructure, ensuring adequate broadband service for our residents to continue to receive academic instruction and to complete their coursework has become the top priority of our IT department.